-Quintessential NYC Jewish deli w/ legendary pastrami on rye & comforting matzo ball soup.
-Old-school vibes, generous portions.
+Quintessential NYC deli experience: fatty, tender pastrami on rye, comforting matzo ball soup.
+Old-school vibes & generous portions.

 Hannah Albertine reviews Pastrami Queen, an East Village deli, praising its classic pastrami sandwich and comforting matzo ball soup as a quintessentially New York experience.

-This Jewish deli is celebrated for its classic pastrami and turkey sandwiches, often served on rye bread with mustard.
-The matzo ball soup is also frequently recommended.
-Some patrons mention that the pastrami can be a bit dry or lean, and a few reviews suggest portion sizes might not justify the cost, but overall, the food is considered a solid, traditional deli experience.
+This Jewish deli is celebrated for its classic pastrami and corned beef sandwiches on rye, with many praising the tender, smoky, and fatty meat.
+The matzo ball soup is also a popular comforting choice.
+While many consider it a top-tier deli experience, some reviews mention that the pastrami can be a bit dry or that the portion sizes do not justify the price.
+The turkey sandwich is also recommended as a good alternative.

 Important Note